MuhammadNasir-44/DataScience_Projects/README.md

 ```

 #### Project1:
-Multiple Regression in R (R file is accessible)
+Multiple Regression in R
-#### Project2:
-Data Wrangling in R with MoMaArtist/Work, Tatemodern Artist datasets (R file is accessible) &
+Data Wrangling in R with MoMaArtist/Work, Tatemodern Artist datasets

 Data Cleaning in R with mtcars, Data Cleaning 2 with books.csv data(work in progress)